 Key findings from the CMA’s review of NFA’s acquisition of OFG

 NFA and OFG are both active in the three main children’s services segments (i.e. fostering services, children’s residential homes and specialist schools).
-NFA is the largest private provider of fostering services in the UK, while OFG is one of the ten largest providers of children’s residential homes in England (albeit with a England-wide market share of only 2%).
+NFA is the UK’s largest private provider of fostering services, while OFG is a top 10 provider of children’s residential homes in England (albeit with a share of only 2%).

 The CMA’s approach to the NFA/OFG transaction was consistent with past reviews.

 - In-house provision of children’s services by Local Authorities (LAs) is not regarded as competing with private or charitable providers.
 LAs will try to place children with in-house services before considering private or charitable providers.

 - In children’s homes, homes that cater for children with different needs (e.g. special educational needs vs. social, emotional and mental health conditions) are regarded as being in separate markets.

 - In fostering services, private and charitable providers are regarded as being part of a single product market, but with differentiation between providers based on specialisms and complexity of the children that are catered for.